2.5 Therapeutic Exercise Principles

 Volume and Recovery

-- DOMS typically peaks 24-72 hours after unaccustomed eccentric loading.
+- DOMS typically peaks 24-72 hours after unaccustomed eccentric loading and resolves within about 5-7 days.

-- 48-72 hours between heavy resistance sessions for the same muscle group is a standard rest guideline.
+- Allow 48-72 hours between heavy resistance sessions for the same muscle group.

-- The PTA monitors pain, swelling, and effusion sign — increased symptoms persisting beyond 24 hours after a session suggest the prior dose was excessive and dosage should be reduced within the POC.
+- The PTA monitors pain, swelling, and effusion; symptoms persisting beyond 24 hours after a session signal the prior dose was excessive, and the PTA reduces dosage within the POC and documents the change rather than pushing through.
+This 24-hour rule is the practical bridge between exercise physiology and the PTA's day-to-day modification authority.

 A PTA is implementing a strengthening program 14 weeks after ACL reconstruction.
 The plan of care directs hypertrophy-level dosing for the quadriceps.
 Which set/rep/load scheme BEST matches that goal?